 Bakers were essential in the Middle Ages.

-In medieval Europe, baking ovens were often separated from other buildings and sometimes located outside city walls in order to reduce the risk of fires.
+In medieval Europe, baking ovens were often separated from other buildings and sometimes located outside city walls to reduce the risk of fires.
 Ovens were expensive capital investments and required careful operation.

 History of Bakers